georgekhananaev/py-fast-stack/README.md

 uv run python run.py
 # Or if uv environment is activated:
 python run.py

+# The application automatically runs with auto-reload when DEBUG=True in .env
+# This uses Gunicorn with reload enabled for development

+# Alternatively, run Uvicorn directly for development:
+uv run uvicorn app.main:app --reload
+# Or if uv environment is activated:
+uvicorn app.main:app --reload
 ```

 On first run, the application will: